Amitgb14/sosweb/README.md

 SOSWeb is provide web interface to SoS report.
-SoS support to collect linux based distributions tool data
+SoS support to collect linux based distributions tool data.

 This project is hosted at:
   * http://github.com/sosreport/sos

-And SOSWeb provide web interface
+And SOSWeb at:

   * https://github.com/Amitgb14/sosweb